 Charlie McCormick is arguably one of the biggest new names in garden design.
-He has swept through gardening show over the last few years with his stunning flowers and vegetables.
+He has swept through gardening shows over the last few years with his stunning flowers and vegetables.

-He opened up to Homes & Gardens about what inspires him in his creations.
+He opened up to Homes & Gardens about what inspires his garden ideas in his creations.
 He also shared his garden design secrets for how he created his own stunning garden.

 Charlie grew up on a farm in New Zealand before traveling and settling in the UK, where he lives in Dorset with his husband Ben Pentreath, the architectural and interior designer.